Published on May 4, 2022

 For student-athletes looking to play college sports at an NCAA school, completing virtual campus tours and visiting campuses close to home can help narrow down the list of colleges before deciding on which campuses to put on your visit list.

 The NCAA allows high school student-athletes to meet with the coaches and teams on campus, but there are limitations.
 In some cases, college coaches will pay for your transportation to the campus, as well as accommodations for an overnight stay (known as an official recruiting visit), while other times your family pays (unofficial visit).

-The timing and number of allowable unofficial and official visits vary based on the sport played, your year in high school, whether the school is NCAA Division I (DI) or Division II (DII), and the specific time period for your sport’s recruiting calendar.
-In general, the recruiting calendar allows for unofficial visits to occur earlier than official visits.
+The timing of allowable unofficial and official visits varies based on the sport played, your year in high school, whether the school is NCAA Division I (DI) or Division II (DII), and the specific time period for your sport’s recruiting calendar.
+The recruiting calendar generally allows unofficial visits to occur earlier than official visits.